KatarinaB96/GamersHub/README.md

 8. Asynchronous operations managed using Coroutines: Coroutines offer a concise and intuitive way to handle asynchronous programming tasks in Kotlin.
 9. SharedPreferences serve as a lightweight tool for storing minimal user data, perfectly suited for determining if the user is signed in as a guest.
 10. Navigation managed through NavGraph: NavGraph facilitates the implementation of a structured and predictable navigation flow within the app.
+11. BaseViewModel for Error Handling: Implementing a BaseViewModel allows you to centralize error handling logic, making it easier to manage errors across different view models.
+12. BaseFragment for Error Message Dialog: By creating a BaseFragment that handles the display of error message dialogs.
+13. Implementing pagination for loading more games.

 ## Tech Stack